andrew-kh8/chairmansmap/README.md

 * Configuration

-copy and fill the .env file
+copy .env.sample to .env and fill the file

+copy .env.sample to .env.test and rewrite some variables if you wanna use other values in test environment

 * ...